skimaharvey/hardhat-nft-collection/README.md

-# Basic Sample Hardhat Project
+# NFT COLLECTION PROJECT

 This project demonstrates a basic Hardhat use case.

 Created a simple nft collection from scratch.

-Try running some of the following tasks:
+A collection of 50 3words NFTs.
+Mint yours on Rinkeby network at: https://loving-allen-abe629.netlify.app/